 We provide support to 300 organisations that feed the city's most vulnerable people

-City Harvest regularly delivers high quality, nourishing food to organisations that provide meals to vulnerable people including homeless shelters, soup kitchens, children's programs, centres for the elderly, and refuges for women experiencing domestic violence.
+City Harvest regularly delivers high quality, nourishing food to organizations that provide meals to vulnerable people including homeless shelters, soup kitchens, children's programs, centers for the elderly, and refuges for women experiencing domestic violence.
 Read some of our recipient's stories in our Kindness is Powerful Series.

 How do food donors benefit?